 So authors will sometimes compensate by making their strong female character almost stoic, aloof and leaning towards more (stereotypical) masculine traits (we will discuss that more in next week’s article about Stereotypical MALE characters).

 This is best described with movies since it is a sin that occurs waayyyy too often in film.
-This is the one where the “plain-Jane” character with her glasses, ponytail, flat chest and non-fashionable clothes is miraculously transformed at the end of the movie when her hair pins are removed, her glasses come off and she wears some figure-hugging dress that was hidden in her closet and shows OMG she actually does have a cleavage (apparently that’s super important in terms of beauty! *eyeroll*).
+This is the one where the “plain-Jane” character with her glasses, ponytail, flat chest and non-fashionable clothes, is miraculously transformed at the end of the movie.

 I call it the Clark Kent Beauty since all Mr CK did was gel back his hair, remove his glasses and change his clothes.
 Not buying it buddy!
-(He would totally be screwed in today’s world with Facial recognition, am I right?)
+(He would totally be screwed in today’s world with Facial recognition apps, am I right?)